kakarotto67/KnowledgeBank/WebUI/JavaScript.md

 ```js
 var res = /life/.exec("The best things in life are free!"); // res === "life"
 ```

+- `toString()` method returns the string value of the regular expression

 #### Function, Class, Object, Prototype and Closure